FC Chayka-VMS Sevastopol: History

 In 1964 the club presented the city and as Chayka Balaklava again competed in Soviet Second League.
 In 1966, after the merger Balaklava to Sevastopol has changed its name to Chayka Sevastopol.
 In 1967 the club finished in fourth place high in their area, but the following season did not join the professional tournament.

-It was only in 1971 under the name Avanhard Sevastopol competed in the Second League, Zone 1 The club also called Khvylya Sevastopol and Atlantyka Sevastopol in 1987 to return to the old name Chayka Sevastopol.
+It was only in 1971 under the name Avanhard Sevastopol that the club competed in the Second League, Zone 1 The club also called Khvylya Sevastopol and Atlantyka Sevastopol in 1987 to return to the old name Chayka Sevastopol.